 General Market Data Overall Installed General Capacity including RES (Overall Production) In 2021, overall electricity production was 74.5 TWh.
 Installed Capacity by Technology Biomass - 3.52 TWh; Wind power - 7.17 TWh; PV - 2.78 TWh; Hydro - 42.32 TWh.
-RES Support Scheme RES Support Scheme O Feed-in Tariffs (only existing subsidies but no new and beneficiaries O Feed-in Tariffs (only existing subsidies but no new subsidies).
-O Market premiums Beneficiaries include operators of RES-Electricity facilities recognised under the Green Electricity Act or the Renewable Energy Expansion Act.
+RES Support Scheme RES Support Scheme and beneficiaries Feed-in Tariffs (only existing subsidies but no new subsidies).
+Market premiums Beneficiaries include operators of RES-Electricity facilities recognised under the Green Electricity Act or the Renewable Energy Expansion Act.
+Priority and guaranteed off-take into the grid O Only the expiring Support Scheme of the Green Electricity Act provides for a guaranteed off-take of electricity generated in officially recognised RES-Electricity facilities by OeMAG.

-0 In contrast, due to the current RES Support Scheme under the Renewable Energy Expansion Act, RES Electricity must be sold on the electricity market by the producers themselves.
-However, operators of RES Electricity generation installations who (i) can prove that three electricity traders authorised to carry out this activity in Austria have refused to conclude an off- take agreement for RES-Electricity from an installation subsidised under the Renewable Energy Expansion Act on normal market terms, or (ii) operate an RES Electricity generation installation with a bottleneck capacity of less than 500 kW, may claim the right to be assigned an electricity trader for this installation from E-Control.
-0 Priority access to the grid is provided for the transport of RES-Electricity, including CHP plants for the purpose of supplying such electricity to customers, but only in cases of insufficient system capacity.
-Other Incentives 0 Federal provinces may enact individual incentive mechanisms within their legislative competence.
-Such investment incentives usually relate to the construction of photovoltaic and biogas facilities operated at a private level.
-0 Investment allowances are available for constructing/ renovating certain hydro power plants and CHP plants, amounting to a certain percentage of the investment costs.
-Other Conditions 0 Facilities eligible for official recognition regarding Feed-in Tariffs are (i) power generating facilities that are run exclusively on the basis of RES; (ii) specific hybrid plants; and (iii) specific mixed combustion plants.
-0 The guaranteed Feed-in Tariffs for RES-Electricity from recognised facilities depend on the prices at the time of application and the type of facility.
+- O In contrast, due to the current RES Support Scheme under the Renewable Energy Expansion Act, RES Electricity must be sold on the electricity market by the producers themselves.
+However, operators of RES Electricity generation installations who (i) can prove that three electricity traders authorised to carry out this activity in Austria have refused to conclude an off-take agreement for RES-Electricity from an installation subsidised under the Renewable Energy Expansion Act on normal market terms, or (ii) operate an RES Electricity generation installation with a bottleneck capacity of less than 500 kW, may claim the right to be assigned an electricity trader for this installation from E-Control. - O Priority access to the grid is provided for the transport of RES-Electricity, including CHP plants for the purpose of supplying such electricity to customers, but only in cases of insufficient system capacity.

+Other Incentives

+- O Federal provinces may enact individual incentive mechanisms within their legislative competence.
+Such investment incentives usually relate to the construction of photovoltaic and biogas facilities operated at a private level. - Investment allowances are available for constructing/ renovating certain hydro power plants and CHP plants, amounting to a certain percentage of the investment costs.

+- O Facilities eligible for official recognition regarding Feed-in Tariffs are (i) power generating facilities that are run exclusively on the basis of RES; (ii) specific hybrid plants; and (iii) specific mixed combustion plants. - O The guaranteed Feed-in Tariffs for RES-Electricity from recognised facilities depend on the prices at the time of application and the type of facility.